 How Miners work together using Pools

-It is extremely difficult for one Miner to work on its own to validate transactions, create a block and gain a reward.
-That’s why mining pools are created which allow multiple Miners to join their processing power and work together so they can do the mining together a lot quicker.and share the reward.
+It is extremely difficult for one miner to work on its own to validate transactions and create blocks so it can receive a reward in Bitcoin.
+That’s why mining pools are created which allow multiple miners to join their processing power and work together so they can do the mining together a lot quicker.and share the reward.

 How secure is mining Bitcoin?